 The overall wage increase was to a great degree influenced by the high inflation level in previous years and in 2006, as well as by the wage increase for the employees of several budget-financed institutions, for example, teachers and doctors.

-Since January 1, 2006 both the minimum monthly wage was raised from 80 to 90 lats and the minimum monthly untaxable income of the population from 26 lats to 32 lats.
-The monthly allowance for a dependent person increased from 18 lats to 22 lats.
-Since January 1, 2007 the minimum wage is 120 lats, the minimum monthly untaxable income of the population is 50 lats, as well as monthly allowance for a dependent person is 35 lats.
+On January 1 of 2007 both the minimum monthly wage was raised to 120 lats and the minimum monthly untaxable income of the population to 50 lats; the monthly allowance for a dependent person increased to 35 lats.